zafoddiy/controllers/README.md

+# Error Handling
+The error_handling.png file contains the diagram for a proposed error handling system architecture implementation.
+The general idea is that upon receiving errors, the restarts, timeouts and disable commands are sent over a feedback loop.
+The user restarts are sent level by level, depending on the desired restart.
+This diagram should provide ample amount of error handling to catch any sort of issues with controllers.

 # Controllers
 This is a simple project in C that creates 3 UDP clients and a server.
 The general logic is that one controller client (driver) sends out a ping to the server.